Beer Institute

 Beer Institute is a national trade association, headquartered in Washington, D.C. representing companies which produce and import beer sold in the United States.

 Beer Institute was organized in 1986 from the United States Brewers' Association to represent the industry before Congress, state legislatures and public forums across the country.

+Lobbying

+The organization lobbied the Department of Health and Human Services, led by Robert F. Kennedy Jr., to eliminate drinking limit recommendations and public warnings linking the consumption of alcohol to cancer and other health risks in January 2026.